mithublue/Wholesale-Powerhouse/readme.txt

 === Wholesale Powerhouse ===
 Contributors: mithublue, cybercraftit
-Tags: woocommerce, wholesale, pricing, b2b, bulk pricing, tiered pricing, role management Requires at least: 5.8
+Tags: woocommerce, wholesale, pricing, b2b, tiered-pricing Requires at least: 5.8
-Tested up to: 6.4
+Tested up to: 6.8
 Requires PHP: 7.4
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Wholesale Powerhouse turns WooCommerce into a serious B2B sales machine with effortless wholesale pricing, gated storefronts, and VIP customer experiences.

-== Short Description ==

-Wholesale Powerhouse is the all-in-one WooCommerce wholesale plugin that lets you launch a revenue-driving B2B channel in minutes—no custom tables, no code, no headaches.
+Wholesale Powerhouse adds fast wholesale pricing, roles, tiered discounts, and private storefront controls to WooCommerce—no custom tables.

-== Long Description ==
+== Description ==

-Running wholesale on WooCommerce should feel empowering, not exhausting. **Wholesale Powerhouse by CyberCraft** gives you elite-level wholesale pricing, role management, tiered discounts, and private storefront controls in a clean, class-based plugin that respects WordPress standards and your server resources.
+Running wholesale on WooCommerce should feel empowering, not exhausting.
+Wholesale Powerhouse gives you elite-level wholesale pricing, role management, tiered discounts, and private storefront controls in a clean, class-based plugin that respects WordPress standards and your server resources.

 Whether you sell to mom-and-pop retailers or multinational distributors, Wholesale Powerhouse puts you in control of margins, makes customers feel like VIPs, and future-proofs your store with modern WooCommerce compatibility (including HPOS support).